 Now let’s dive in...

 Inspired by the snow, mountains and fjords of the Nordic countries, Scandi interiors are proving enduringly popular across the globe.
 This timeless interior style works beautifully in living areas, bedrooms and bathrooms.
 Layer wools, fabrics and fur onto a glass or wooden framework for an effortlessly cool Nordic interior.
-Think pared back cosiness, clean lines and plenty of texture.
+Think pared back coziness, clean lines and plenty of texture.
 It’s time to embrace the Danish concept of hygge – our love affair with Scandi style is set to stay.

 We all love the 'Scandi' look and for us its about keeping things simple and investing in quality.
 A great wide board bard Douglas fir floor for example with white walls looks amazing, the pinky wood adds texture and interest.
 Keep shapes simple and graphic with strong form. - Jordan Cluroe and Russell Whitehead, Interior Designers

 Eclectic interiors borrow ideas from a range of different periods, styles and trends.
 Break the rules, have a little fun and inject your personality into your decorating – that’s what the eclectic style is all about.
 Still, it is important to maintain a sense of balance within your decorating.
-The very best eclectic interiors are a cohesive blend of old, new, colour, texture and pattern.
+The very best eclectic interiors are a cohesive blend of old, new, color, texture and pattern.

 Eclectic style doesn't necessarily mean throwing everything you like into one room and calling it a day.
 Pay attention to how pieces relate to one another and how they relate to the room as a whole.
 You really should do this with any style but it becomes even more important when you have lots of disparate pieces in one space.
 You can’t have lots of items just fighting each other for attention – they need to work together, to have some commonalities, to ‘speak’ to each other in some way.
 Ensure they do this through scale or colour or finish for the most successful mix. - Kimberly Duran, Interior Blogger